Stoneleigh, Warwickshire

-Stoneleigh is a small village in Warwickshire, England, on the River Sowe, situated 4.5 miles (7.25 km) south of Coventry and 5.5 miles (9 km) north of Leamington Spa.
+Stoneleigh, or Stoneleigh-in-Arden, is a small village in Warwickshire, England, on the River Sowe, situated 4.5 miles (7.25 km) south of Coventry and 5.5 miles (9 km) north of Leamington Spa.
 The population taken at the 2011 census was 3,636.
 The village is about 600 yd northeast of the confluence of the River Sowe and the River Avon.
 The village's church is dedicated to the Virgin Mary.
 Stoneleigh has no public house: all three were closed by Lord Leigh more than 100 years ago, after his daughter was laughed at by drunks when she was going to church on a tricycle.
 However it has a social club, which meets in the evenings on Vicarage Road.

 Stoneleigh was the site of the most destructive tornado of the record-breaking nationwide tornado outbreak of 23 November 1981.
 The second-strongest tornado of the outbreak, rated as an F2/T4 tornado, passed through Stoneleigh and the surrounding areas at around 14:00 local time, causing severe damage including the complete destruction of a static caravan park and damage to residential buildings.

 Stoneleigh Abbey

 Stoneleigh Abbey is to the southwest of the village of Stoneleigh.
 It was founded in 1154 by the Cistercians.
 From 1561 to 1990 it was the home of the Leigh family.
 In 1996, The Rt Hon.
-John, 5th Baron Leigh (1935-2003), transferred ownership of Stoneleigh Abbey and its 690 acre grounds to a charitable trust.
+John, 5th Baron Leigh (1935–2003), transferred ownership of Stoneleigh Abbey and its 690 acre grounds to a charitable trust.
 Between 1996 and 2000 it was extensively renovated with the help of grants, including a large grant from the Heritage Lottery Fund.
 Within the grounds of the Abbey are two groups of houses built by Charles Church in 2002, named Grovehurst Park and The Cunnery.
 A row of old workers' cottages, Rectory Cottages, were totally renovated in the same year.